-So, by Divine knowledge Daniel is aware that these nine letters must be broken up into three groups of three letters each.
+So, by Divine knowledge Daniel is aware that these nine letters must be broken up into three groups of three letters each and they go through three transformation.

-Then by shifting them from nouns to their passive participles verb format and then by changing the vocalizations you end up with three layers of meanings.
+They change from nouns to their passive participles verb format and then the vowels/vocalizations change and you end up with three layers of different words and meanings.